Using Driver Verifier to identify issues with Windows drivers for advanced users

 Additional information for Driver developers

-The sections that follow describe additional details about driver verifier settings that may be of interest to driver developers.
-These settings are not generally required by IT professionals.
+The sections that follow describe more details about driver verifier settings that may be of interest to driver developers.
+These settings aren't generally required by IT professionals.

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, see How to back up and restore the registry in Windows.